RedisVentures/redis-feast-gcp/README.md

 ```bash
 $ make teardown
 ```

+If you are running the "$ make tf-deploy" command to provision a Redis Enterprise database instance, you'll need to run "$ make tf-destroy" to remove the database instance.

 ### Cleanup
 Besides running the teardown container, you should run `docker compose down` periodically after shutting down containers to clean up excess networks and unused Docker artifacts.